fstromback/mymake/README.md

 A project is a collection of targets that depend on each other in some way.
 In mymake, a project is represented by a `.myproject`-file in one directory and optional `.mymake`-files in each subdirectory that is representing another project.
-The project configuration follows the same syntax as the target configurations, but the project configuration has two special sections: build and deps.
+The project configuration follows the same syntax as the target configurations, but the project configuration has two special sections: `build` and `deps`.

-The build section contains information about which options should be passed to each project.
+The `build` section contains information about which options should be passed to each project.
 When building a project, any options passed on the command line are not automatically passed on to the targets.
 Instead you have to specify which options are needed by assigning a variable with the same name as the target any options needed like so: